Modules

 Lipids and Membranes

-- Relate the lipid and protein composition of biological membranes to the membrane's properties
+- Understand the composition and architecture of biological membranes

 -